inside.ewu.edu

 MSW Program Curriculum

 Overview of the Curriculum: The MSW Program prepares professional social workers to engage in advanced generalist practice across multiple systems, to provide leadership for organizational practice and community change, and to promote social, economic, and environmental justice.
-The curriculum consists of a foundation for generalist practice and specialized curriculum for a comprehensive advanced generalist social work education.
-The SSW MSW Program curriculum does not require a comprehensive exam or thesis.
+The curriculum consists of generalist and specialized practice curriculum for a comprehensive advanced generalist social work education.
+The SSW MSW Program curriculum does not require a comprehensive exam.
 The EWU graduate courses have the 500- and 600-level course numbers.
 Undergraduate courses are not typically counted towards a graduate degree.

 The generalist curriculum focuses on social work practice, social welfare policy, and theories of human behavior in the social environment in a sequence of core courses.
 Courses include SOWK 532, SOWK 533, and SOWK 540.
 SOWK 541 develops knowledge of diverse populations with whom and on behalf of whom, social workers practice.
 The course also explores practice principles for working in an increasingly diverse society.
 SOWK 553 and SOWK 550 continue the development of practice knowledge and skills.
 The generalist curriculum prepares students for practice with systems of different sizes through the courses of SOWK 531 and SOWK 530.
 Students learn to critically evaluate and use research in their practice in the course SOWK 525.